Bench & Bar Winter Program (Pima County)

 Pima County Superior Court

-Honorable Greg Sakall was appointed to the Pima County Superior Court in 2017.
-He is currently assigned to the Civil Bench.
-After law school, Judge Sakall clerked for U.S. District Judges William D. Browning and Cindy K. Jorgenson.
-From 2004 to 2017, he was in private practice.
+Honorable Greg Sakall is a Pima County Superior Court Judge.
+He is currently that court’s Associate Presiding Judge and on the Civil bench.
+Previously, he was assigned to the family bench and served as that bench’s presiding judge.
+He also serves as the Chair of the Committee on Family Court, and chaired the Spousal Maintenance Guideline Review Subcommittee.
+In 2023, he was selected as Judge of the Year by the Arizona Supreme Court.
+After law school, Judge Sakall clerked for U.S. District Judges William D. Browning and Cindy K. Jorgenson, and afterwards was in private practice.
 He has also been an adjunct associate professor and is a guest lecturer at the James E. Rogers College of Law.

 Education: Hillsdale College (B.A., summa cum laude, double major in Spanish & History); University of Arizona James E. Rogers College of Law (J.D., summa cum laude).